learnbyexample/learn_gnused/gnu_sed.md

 ## Documentation and options overview

 It is always a good idea to know where to find the documentation.
 From command line, you can use `man sed` for a short manual and `info sed` for full documentation.
-For a better interface, visit [online gnu sed manual](https://www.gnu.org/software/sed/manual/sed.html).
+I prefer using the [online GNU sed manual](https://www.gnu.org/software/sed/manual/sed.html) which feels much easier to use and navigate.

 ```bash
 $ man sed